NameAtirut/Numerical-methods/README.md

 # Numerical-methods

-  The scripts written in the Numerical methods class are transformed into Object-oriented scripts in this repository
+  The codes written in the past are transformed into Object-oriented scripts in this repository

 Object Classes
 - **ODE** : approximation methods for Ordinary Differential Equations